kbp7958/kbp/readme.md

     <img src="./readme-resources/splash.png">
 </p>

-Horse racing game implemented as decentralized application.
+Horse racing game implemented as a decentralized application.

 The front end is built using [React](https://reactjs.org) and [Redux](https://redux.js.org).
 The back-end is built on [NodeJS](https://nodejs.org/) and utilizes [MongoDB](https://www.mongodb.com/) to store user preferences (enabling / disabling sounds in the application).
 Communication between the front-end and the back-end is carried out using [Socket.io](https://socket.io/).
 The game itself is implemented as a smart contract written in [Solidity](http://solidity.readthedocs.io).